Kpodov/SwiftyBones/README.md

 We use the **setValue()** method to set the duty_cycle for the pin.
 The period is defined internally at 10000 which is the max value for the duty_cycle.
 We use the **setEnable()** method to enable or disable the pin.

 ##Swift Powered Robot
-You can see the post that describes the first robot written with Swift and SwiftyBones here:
+You can see the post that describes the first robot written with Swift and SwiftyBones here:  <a href="http://myroboticadventure.blogspot.com/2016/05/the-first-robot-programed-in-swift-with.html">http://myroboticadventure.blogspot.com/2016/05/the-first-robot-programed-in-swift-with.html</a>

 ##Final Thoughts
 SwiftyBones is definitly a work in progress at this time.
 I am hopefully I can figure out the PWM ports in the next couple of weeks because once my daughter gets out for summer break she wants to begin working on our robot and I will need the PWM ports for that.
 Once I get PWM working, I will begin to add other items to this library as well.
 I also need to go though and put comments in my code.